mebeZ/4156-Team-Project/README.md

 /imaging/`
 - Run test classes under the directory.

+# Code Coverage

+To see code coverage, we used Jacoco \
+use commands: \
+`mvn clean test jacoco:report`\
+Otherwise, clean and test, then generate jacoco report in maven tools Then, open **../target/site/jacoco/com.example.bugyourspot.reservation/index.html**

+the branch coverage is shown in the documentation

 ## API Testing
 - Our API entry points are tested using Postman.
 - After running the server at http://localhost:8080, start the test